marcovidonis/non-persistent-chat/README.md

 - When the session ends, chat history is gone

 I'm not at all sure whether this is going to work.

+### Back-end
+Running on codesandbox.io with API credentials.